itsmeterada/dinov3-test/README_en.md

 1. Drop or select an image
 2. Similar images are automatically searched and displayed on the right
 3. Color-coded display by similarity (0-100%)
+4. Click "🗑️ Del from DB" button on search results to delete unwanted images

 ### 5. Database Management